LinkGeoML/LGM-Interlinking/README.rst

 ================

 This Python code implements and evaluates the proposed LinkGeoML models for Toponym Interlinking.
-The data folder contains the train datasets used for evaluation.
-For the test dataset, we used the one from the Toponym-Matching work (see `Setup procedure`_).
+The *data* folder contains the train datasets used for building the classifiers and files with their extracted frequent terms.
+For evaluation, we used the dataset from the `Toponym-Matching <https://github.com/ruipds/Toponym-Matching>`_ work (see `Setup procedure`_).

 ..
     The **scripts** folder contains the evaluation setting used to execute the experiments and collect the results presented in the paper: